sendgrid/dx-automator/README.md

 ```

 ## Installation
-This project is built on Python, flask, and PostGresQL.
+This project is built on Python, flask, and PostgreSQL.
 It can be deployed as a Docker Container or on a standalone server.

 ### Docker Install